-Ngurah Rai International Airport (DPS) is Indonesia's second-busiest international airport, serving over 24 million passengers each year.
-Arriving after the long flight can be overwhelming, so with this Bali airport guide, hopefully, you get everything you need to relax.
+Ngurah Rai International Airport (DPS) is Indonesia’s second-busiest international airport, serving over 24 million passengers annually.
+Arriving after a long flight can be overwhelming, so with this Bali airport guide, hopefully, you get everything you need to relax.

 Bali airport guide and general information

 Bali Airport is about 13 kilometers (8 miles) from Denpasar or 2.5 kilometers (1.56 miles) from Kuta.
 The international terminal was opened in 2013, with 62 check-in counters and seven baggage collection carousels, immigration, and Visa on Arrival (VOA) in the arrival hall.
 This terminal has a capacity of 20 million passengers each year.

 Expect a long queue in the immigration with up to 1 hour of waiting time, so you might be able to get to the front row by getting to the queue as quickly as possible.
 Restaurants and shops are mostly located in the departure area.

 To get to Bali airport